Skip to content

 Royal College of Physicians, Garden of Medicinal Plants

-We have almost 1000 different plants connected with the role of plants in medicine today and in the past.
-These inc plants named after physicians, plants which make modern medicines and those with long standing traditional uses.
-There are plants used in medical traditions from all the continents of the world and plants from the College's own Pharmacopoeia of 1618.
+We have almost 1000 different plants connected to the role of plants in medicine, both today and in the past.
+These inc plants named after physicians, plants used to make modern medicines, those with long standing traditional uses, plants used in medical traditions from all the continents of the world, and plants featured in the College’s first Pharmacopoeia Londinensis of 1618.

 Owner Info